How do I get ING's additional Savings Maximiser variable rate?

 If your Savings Maximiser is linked to an external bank account, withdrawals made before the cut-off time (currently 7pm Sydney time) on a business day, are generally transferred to your linked bank account by the next business day.

-There are a number of reasons why your Direct Debit may not be not working.
+There are a number of reasons why a Direct Debit may not be not working:

 How do I use Security Codes?